 Where to Stay in Copenhagen

 Want to get a headstart on your planning?
 Here are three affordable luxury hotels in Copenhagen that we recommend.
 Public transportation in Copenhagen is very useful for getting around to all parts of the city, so don’t think you need to stay in the City Center to see everything.
 In fact, things are a bit too spread out to walk everywhere, so a bus or bike rental will be necessary anyway.

-Book your hotels or read more reviews by clicking these links: (These are affiliate links, which help us earn a few bucks to keep the lights on around here.)
+Book your hotels or read more reviews by clicking these links: (These are affiliate links, for which we earn a small commission.)